-- At $\omega = 1$, we recover the tables above. - At $\omega = i$, all the signs agree.
+- At $\omega = 1$, we recover the tables on the previous slide - These include two disagreements with Jacobsson's calculations. - David Clark, from UC San Diego, also reports finding these discrepancies, having used Lee homology to simplify calculations. - At $\omega = i$, all the signs agree.